 Broad-leaved trees and Shrubs

 The cemetery has a wide selection of native and introduced species.
-Many have amazing flowers as you will see in this gallery.
+Many have amazing flowers,come to see for yourself.

-There are numerous bird species using the cemetery as well as a surprising number of mammals.
-We are still researching this aspect of the cemetery's wildlife and hope to have an extensive gallery to show you soon.
+There are numerous bird species using the cemetery.
+We are still researching this aspect of the cemetery's wildlife.

 Botanically the flowers shown here are “herbs”, that is, they do not produce woody stems, The Old Cemetery, mainly due to the strimming regime, has a very big selection on display.